Sarah Stillman

 Sarah Stillman (born February 19, 1984), is an American professor, staff writer at The New Yorker magazine, and Pulitzer Prize-winning journalist focusing on immigration policy, the criminal justice system, and the impacts of climate change on workers.

 Education

 Stillman was raised in Washington, D.C. and graduated from Georgetown Day School, before attending Yale University.
 While in college, she founded and edited an interdisciplinary feminist journal, Manifesta, and co-directed the Student Legal Action Movement, a group devoted to reforming the American prison system.
-At Yale, Stillman taught poetry and writing at to inmates at the men's maximum-security prison in Cheshire, CT.
+At Yale, Stillman taught poetry and writing to inmates at the men's maximum-security prison in Cheshire, CT.
 As a senior, she won the Elie Wiesel Prize in Ethics.
 She graduated from Yale summa cum laude in 2006 with bachelor's and master's degrees in anthropology.

 After graduating from Yale, Stillman attended Oxford University on a Marshall Scholarship, where she received her DPhil in anthropology.

 She was a visiting scholar at New York University and has taught at Columbia University and at Yale University.
 She is also a staff writer for The New Yorker.